nicknettleton/nicknettleton.github.io/src/content/blog/2025-10-16-simple-vs-complex-models.md

 ---
-title: "A Tale of Two Formulas: Why We Can't Read an AI's Mind"
+title: "Why We Can't Read an AI's Mind...
+A Tale of Two Formulae"
 description: 'In my last post, I shared why I think Explainability is the number one problem in AI right now.
 But why do we have this problem?
 Why is it a problem at all?'
 pubDate: '16 Oct 2025'
 # heroImage: '../../assets/image.jpg'